prschulz/Promises/README.md

 A promise may only move from unfulfilled to either fulfilled or failed.
 Upon resolution or rejection, any observers are notified and passed the promise / value.
 Once the promise has been resolved or rejected neither it’s state or the resulting value can be modified.

 ###Handlers?
-A handler 'handles' the resulting data once the promise has been fulfilled / Failed.
+A handler 'handles' the resulting data once the promise has been fulfilled / failed.
 Essentially, the .then -or- .when's of the process.

 ```javascript
 // Promise to be filled with future value